MBcode/ec/index.md

 [sparql-NB](https://gist.github.com/MBcode/1fe85b1a87677968ea7c8804d56933d2) allows for cross-dataset queries, can do the dataset-page queries, & allows for more(deeper/finer):

-After 1st resource-tool match will want to use other local+remote [LinkedData](https://patterns.dataincubator.org/book/follow-your-nose.html)/triples to make better matches/kick off services
+After 1st resource-tool match will want to use other local+remote [LinkedData](https://patterns.dataincubator.org/book/follow-your-nose.html)/triples (incl eg. variable descriptions) to make better matches/kick off services

 The 2nd-[toolmatch](https://docs.google.com/document/d/1ZIrr7Pwy2T5Ts5k7iRHfrdKhKPTPBmgTaPGnnNIdBmc/edit?usp=sharing)-query might be where you know which type of NB/workflow you want, but need to use some local-linked(meta)data to finish off, say a webservice call in that NoteBook